TOC Digital Speech and Debate Series 1

 I LOVE perm debates.
 I am a sucker for creative perms that are specific to the alternative.
 If you execute this strategy correctly, you will be rewarded.

-I default to judge kick unless told otherwise.
+I default to judge kick.

 T